DawnLightRise/DoMeRa-project/README.md

 https://github.com/DawnLightRise/DoMeRa.
 (Private repository as the research project is currently under development.)

-> **Note:** This repository (`DoMeRa-project`) is a temporary public-facing repository created to provide information about DoMeRa while the project is under development.
+> [Note!]
+This repository (`DoMeRa-project`) is a temporary public-facing repository created to provide information about DoMeRa while the project is under development.
 It does not contain the DoMeRa source code.
 The actual source-code repository is currently private and has not yet been publicly released.